 During a food incident, the public must know where to turn for authoritative information and advice.
 Building authority, credibility and awareness amongst the public and stakeholders, and strengthening relationships with the media, is critical for enabling effective communications during an incident.
 It's also vital for FSS to retain authority following an incident, so that we are trusted and believed next time round.
 This ICP therefore not only focuses on our approach and actions during an incident but also post-incident reputation management and actions FSS should take outwith an incident.
+This ICP supports the overarching FSS Incident Management Framework which outlines how we co-ordinate and manage FSS's incident response.

 This plan is designed to cover communications where FSS is in the lead.
-It should be noted that separate arrangements are in place for multi-agency investigations where FSS is not the lead agency, but is a core member of the Incident Management Team (IMT) established to investigate the outbreak.
+It should be noted that separate arrangements are in place for investigations where FSS is not the lead agency, but is a core member of a multi-agency Incident Management Team (IMT) established to investigate an outbreak of illness which could be food-related.

 However, it is important to consider the other potential scenarios which may impact FSS's ability to communicate.
 The variables that the FSS Incident Assessment Team will consider at the outset of a food incident, and which could change as the situation develops, are: